plone/training/docs/mastering-plone/registry.md

 - Store custom settings in the registry
 - Create a controlpanel to manage custom settings
 - Create options in fields as vocabularies
-- Assign talks to rooms
+- Training story: Assign talks to rooms

 Topics covered: